What Are The Characteristics Of An Introverted Personality

-You’re beginning to discover that you display the traits of being an introvert yourself, that your personality suggests and complies to be less outgoing, less outer-oriented than once thought.
+You’re beginning to discover you display certain traits of being an introvert yourself.
+Your personality suggests and complies to be less outgoing, less outer-oriented than once thought.

 You Prefer Alone Time